docmd-io/docs/docmd-search/docs/browser-client.md

 ### Phase 2  -  Vector reranking

 The best keyword match's pre-built vector serves as the query vector.
-All candidates are reranked using cosine similarity:
+All candidates are reranked using cosine similarity.
+The keyword score is normalized to [0,1] before combining:

 ```
+normalizedKw = keywordScore / (keywordScore + 1)
-finalScore = keywordScore × 0.6 + cosineSimilarity × 0.4
+finalScore = normalizedKw × 0.6 + cosineSimilarity × 0.4
 ```

+This ensures final scores are always in the range [0, 1].

 :::